 - Me - Yes, certainly would be happy to make your cake.
 However, it is short notice so we will need to expedite the order process so I can work on the figures.

 My basic pricing starts at XXX plus all the above to be included.
 All cakes are charged depending on the amount of workmanship required.
-So the Price of your cake will be XXX including a 5% discount for friend referral.
+So the Price of your cake will be XXX including a 5% discount for a friend referral.

 - Customer - OK, Wow that is way beyond my budget.
-Can I just do the cake without Spiderman figure and only one figure - will that make it cheaper?
+Can I just do the cake without a Spiderman figure and only one figure - will that make it cheaper?